Castle of Aguas Mansas: History

-The Codex Vigilanus mentions the conquest of a Muslim castle in this area by Sancho Garcés, king of Pamplona at the beginning of the 10th century.
-Subsequently, several documents of the 11th and 12th centuries name a fortress called Aguas Mansas (Calm Waters) or Aguas Muertas (Dead Waters) and brought attention to the high quality of its defences.
-This may be the reason this site was so coveted, and in 1191, Alfonso VIII reached an agreement with Pedro and Gómez García about the state surrounding lands.
+The Codex Vigilanus mentions the conquest of a Muslim castle in this in this area by Sancho Garcés, king of Pamplona at the beginning of the 10th century.
+Subsequently, several documents of the 11th and 12th centuries name a fortress called Aguas Mansas (Calm Waters) or Aguas Muertas (Dead Waters) and draw the attention to the high quality of its defences.
+This may be the cause this site was so coveted and in 1191, Alfonso VIII reached an agreement with Pedro and Gómez García about the state surrounding lands.

-13th century

-Around 1211, a Medrano lord ruled Agoncillo when his son fell ill with a mysterious, untreatable ailment.
-During his travels, Saint Francis of Assisi visited the castle, placed his hands upon the boy, and miraculously healed him, securing the Medrano lineage in Agoncillo.
-This event cemented the family's prominence and enduring reverence for the saint.

-The coat of arms of the House of Medrano, featuring the cross flory, is displayed on the eastern entrance of their castle.
-This emblem traces back to their ancestors, Martín López de Medrano and Pedro González de Medrano, who fought at the Battle of Las Navas de Tolosa on 16 July 1212.
-As part of the distinguished retinue of Sancho VII of Navarre, they stood among the most prominent nobles of the kingdom.
-They took up arms: gules shield with the argent (Pedro) and Or (Martín) crosses, figured as that of Calatrava.

-14th century

-In 1337, Rodrigo Alfonso de Medrano, chief crossbowman of Alfonso XI, bought the village of Agoncillo, La Rioja and the castle of Aguas Mansas from Sancho Sánchez de Rojas.
-Rodrigo Alfonso de Medrano started carrying out several remodelling works, adapting it to the style of the 14th century.
-In Rodrigo Alfonso de Medrano's testament in 1345 he noted having spent big amounts of money in "...building the castle and the village" (in Old Spanish "...fazer el castillo e la villa").
+In 1337 Rodrigo Alfonso de Medrano, crossbowman of Alfonso XI, bought the village and the castle and started carrying out several remodelling works adapting it to the style of the 14th century.
+In his testament in 1345 he noted having spent big amounts of money in "...building the castle and the village" (in Old Spanish "...fazer el castillo e la villa").
 During the battles between Peter the Cruel and Henry of Trastámara, the castle passed onto the hands of Charles II of Navarre, although for a short period.
-In 1392, it was once again owned by Rodrigo Alfonso de Medrano, Lord of Agoncillo, who bequeathed it to his nephew Diego López de Medrano.
+In 1392, it was owned was Rodrigo Alfonso de Algoncillo (sic.) who bequeathed it to his nephew Diego López de Medrano and to his heirs, the Counts of Siruela who inhabited it until the 19th century.